 Using Ardoq’s distributed architecture function, TINE can map out its current technology landscape to understand what systems exist across the company, even at such an expansive scale.
 This function creates an informative and accurate data model of its organization and helps the team maintain it.

 More than knowing which applications it owned, TINE sought to clarify what capabilities it had available to them.
 TINE started the data collection process by taking stock of its business architecture, focusing on business processes.
-Did the organization have the capacity to pull off the projects it had planned?
+Did the organization have the capacity to pull off the planned projects?

 “We started our Ardoq journey with applications.
 That was the first step.
 Then we added processes and some people and information and integration and servers.”

-This was the foundation for making TINE able to do data-driven architecture reviews in the change projects driving the digital transformation.
-Together with an updated architecture governance, projects could now see the impact and consequences of what had been introduced, and steer projects in the right direction.
+This was the foundation; from there, TINE could make data-driven architecture reviews in the change projects driving the digital transformation.
+With an updated architecture governance, projects could now see the impact and consequences of what had been introduced, and steer projects in the right direction.

 While reviewing applications, TINE also looked for areas where they could consolidate investments, which streamlined operations while decreasing spending.
 They could now analyze which systems fulfill the same processes, and which processes needed multiple systems to succeed.

 Additionally, they asked themselves what data is traveling from each system.
-By taking stock of how data was being handled, they were able to intervene if necessary.
+By taking stock of how data was being handled, they could intervene if necessary.

 Making Data Management Manageable